skatkov/skatkov.com/_posts/2024-05-14-lenovo-yoga-7-slim.md

     - Save the file (Ctrl+X, Y, Enter).
     - Run `sudo update-grub` to apply the changes.

 It might be a good idea, to double check that "secure boot" is not enabled in BIOS.
-But other then that, it should work from now on.
+But other then that, suspend should work from now on.

 Enjoy.
 It's a great laptop, trully a beast!